ZhuoxiChen09/NoCrastination-Concept/README.md

 ---

-## 📌 Project Overview
+## Overview

-NoCrastination is built on the idea that productivity is shaped by **how the mind manages attention, memory load, and motivation**, not just task scheduling.
+NoCrastination is built on the principle that productivity is shaped by **how the mind manages attention, memory load, and motivation**, not just task scheduling.

 This repository documents early conceptual work, including:
-- High-level system architecture
+- System architecture and design principles
-- Initial UI screens (Sign Up, Verification, branding)
-- User flow concepts
+- User interface screens and flows
-- Cognitive science principles influencing the design
+- Cognitive science principles integrated into the design
 - Visual identity and product direction

-This is a **concept development repository**, not a finished application.
+This is a **concept repository**, not a production application.

 ---

-## 🧠 Cognitive Principles Behind the Concept
+## Cognitive Principles Behind the Concept
 The design integrates several research-backed principles:

 - **Cognitive Offloading** — reducing working-memory strain through external systems